The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

-What if you need to explain a certain feature to your users but you don’t want to show them another popup?
+What if you need to explain certain new features to your users but you don’t want to show them another popup?

 Native tooltips are the answer.
-Thay are a less-intrusive form of in-app messages that show in the form of a small icon (e.g. ‘i’ or ‘?’ as in Userpilot) displayed when the user hovers over or clicks on an element.,
+They are a less-intrusive form of in-app messages that show in the form of a small icon (e.g. ‘i’ or ‘?’ as in Userpilot) displayed when the user hovers over or clicks on an element.

 Postfity employed native tooltips to explain secondary features of its product such as ‘post ideas’ and ‘social tips calendar’ that help the users come up with content ideas (but are not essential to use the product).